UbiquityRobotics/demos/fiducial_follow/README.md

 * `commandType`  String that normally shows the command for which this status applies.
 * `statusState`  String that indicates something about the state such as a new command starting to be run or is Done.
-* `string1`  String that often states more about the action or more about units something is being set
+* `string1`  String that often states the fiducial involved or just more about the action or more about units something is being set
-* `string2`  Second string for status that is not used in early versions of this script
+* `string2`  Second string is for more optional status some commands may fill in as needed.
 * `num1`  Floating point numeric value.
 Often this can be a value for a set type of operation for verification
 * `num2`  Second floating point value, not used yet.
 * `statusBits`  An unused integer perhaps of value for future or user extensions of this script